Dr Camille Guillerey

 It is these ‘killer’ immune cells that are the focus of her research.

-Camille has already contributed to research that demonstrates that ‘killer’ immune cells can slow the growth of blood cancers, and also that the functioning of these cells can be stimulated by certain immunotherapy drugs.
+Camille has already contributed to research that demonstrates that ‘killer’ immune cells can slow the growth of blood cancers, and that the functioning of these cells can be stimulated by certain immunotherapy drugs.
+She is studying how to better educate these ‘killer’ cells through vaccination research, so they can recognise and eliminate cancer cells.

 “The work should help us design better treatments”.